A recent interview with American Survival Co. (July 2018)

 To see some of my bows in action, visit my YouTube Channel - Mead Longbows.

-Some of my hand crafted bows have been hand made for:
+Some of my hand crafted bows have been in Film/TV and hand made for:

 Lars Andersen Master Archer